-The City reviewed and reported to the State Department of Housing and Community Development on the progress the City made during this PY implementing its 2013-2021 Housing Element.
+• The City reviewed and reported to the State Department of Housing and Community Development on the progress the City made during this PY implementing its 2021-2029 Housing Element.

 The City monitored its subrecipients to ensure compliance with federal and local requirements outlined in Subrecipient agreements.
 The level of Subrecipient monitoring conducted by City staff is determined through a Risk Assessment (RA), utilizing a variety of factors i.e., Subrecipients new to CDBG funding, Subrecipients with higher staff turnover, etc. The RA determines which Subrecipients have a higher level of risk of non-compliance with CDBG Program regulations and requirements.
 For Subrecipients determined to have a higher risk of non-compliance, City staff will conduct an on-site monitoring and may be provided technical assistance, training or additional oversite by City staff throughout the year.
 For those Subrecipients that are determined to have a low risk of non-compliance, City staff may determine a desk review is sufficient to ensure on-going compliance with CDBG requirements.
 The RA conducted for the monitoring during this PY determined no Subrecipients were at high risk of non-compliance.
-Additionally, COVID-19 and staff changes within the Development Services Department led to the decision to keep Subrecipient monitoring reviews remote for this Program Year.
+The City utilized quarterly reporting to monitor subrecipient progress and financials, and to provide feedback moving forward based on those reports to ensure funds are being expended successfully.